webhintio/markdown-link-validator/README.md

 Basic configuration:
-  -i, --ignorePatterns path::[String]  Regex to ignore links - default: [] -f, --flags path::String             Flags applied to the ignore pattern -e, --optionalMdExtension Boolean    File extension (.md) is optional for relative links, that can be also folders with an index.md file inside#
+  -i, --ignorePatterns path::[String]  Regex to ignore links - default: [] --ignorePatternsFromFile String      File containing regex to ignore links (see --ignorePatterns option), one per line -f, --flags path::String             Flags applied to the ignore patterns -e, --optionalMdExtension Boolean    File extension (.md) is optional for relative links, that can be also folders with an index.md file inside#
   -o, --allowOtherExtensions Boolean   Relative links are valid also with extensions other than .md, including images -q, --quietMode Boolean              Show only errors in report